klux21/callback_printf/README.txt

 Why that 'Civil Usage Public License' and not the GPLv3 anymore?
-The new license is kind a mix of the BSD or Apache license but in opposite to those it prohibits the usage for weapons, spyware and usually unwanted secret monitoring of people without their agreements.
+The new license is kind a mix of the BSD or Apache license but in opposite to the former it prohibits the usage for weapons, spyware and usually unwanted secret monitoring of people without their agreements.
 I dislike the idea to find anything of my software in military devices, weapons or spyware because it's very good tracable in binaries.
-That's not a big deal for most people except the ones who make money out of wars and things that are usually pretty nasty.
+That's not a big deal for most people except for the ones who make money out of wars and things that are usually pretty nasty.
 I don't expect anything good in return of supporting those people for free any longer.
 Of course the new license should't be a big problem for most people but an advantage.
 It is much more permissive if it comes to commercial usage than the GPL.
 Despite of that it's for sure a good idea to use the software